What CMOs Need to Know About Google’s Page Experience Ranking Update

 HTTPS, or hypertext transfer protocol secure, secures the data that’s exchanged between a web browser and a web server.
 It helps to protect your website and its visitors from potential bad actors.
 For any site that is not secure in this way, the next step is to migrate the site from HTTP to HTTPS.

-7. Intrusive Interstitials
+6. No Intrusive Interstitials

-Intrusive interstitials are webpage pop-ups that makes it hard for a mobile user to access the content they want.
+Intrusive interstitials are webpage pop-ups that make it hard for a mobile user to access the content they want.
 These create a bad user experience for mobile users.
 There are several steps you can take to avoid intrusive interstitials, including:

 - Use pop-up banners that don’t take a lot of space.